-My research is primarily in behavioural economics, where I use theoretical, empirical and experimental methods to study individual decision-making.
-In particular, I focus on the effects of self-image, social image, emotions and self-control.
+My research is in behavioural economics, where I use theoretical, empirical and (primarily) experimental methods to study individual decision-making.
+My current research focuses on the effects of social influence on online behaviour and political preferences.
 More recently, I am also interested in studying gender differences in economics and the causes and consequences of gender norms.

-Research Interests: Behavioral Economics, Experimental Economics, Applied Microeconomics
+Research Interests: Behavioral Economics, Experimental Economics, Gender Economics, Political Economy

 What drives home solar PV uptake?
 Subsidies, peer effects and visibility in Sweden (with Luis Mundaca).
 Energy Research & Social Science, 2020, 60:101319.

-Curating social image: experimental evidence on the value of actions and selfies (with Håkan J. Holm).
-Journal of Economic Behavior & Organization, 2018, 148:83-104.
-Media: press release, radio segment
+Curating social image: Experimental evidence on the value of actions and selfies (with Håkan J. Holm).
+Journal of Economic Behavior & Organization, 2018, 148:83-104. [radio]